This page contains affiliate links. Please read our disclosure for more info.

 It was beautiful in spring, and autumn would also be lovely with the trees turning red.

-In August, and again in mid to late November, an Okayama must-see is the Garden of Dreams event, when the garden stays open late and is illuminated with lights and candles.
+In August, and again in mid to late November, an Okayama must-see is the late night opening event when the garden is illuminated with lights and candles.

 If you are visiting in sakura season (when we visited in early April), I also recommend taking a walk along the nearby Asahi River Sakura Road.